Giant Hogweed - Heracleum mantegazzianum

 Key Findings

-This relative of Scotland’s native Cow Parsley, Giant Hogweed (fig. 1) can grow to 5m tall (Booy, Wade and White, n.d.).
+This relative of Scotland’s native cow parsley (Anthriscus sylvestris), giant hogweed (fig. 1) can grow to 5m tall (Booy, Wade and White, n.d.).
 In Scotland, the species commonly grows in low-lying areas and along riverbanks (Keating, 2022).

-Native Range and Introduction: The native range of the Giant Hogweed is Southwest Asia - Western Greater Caucasus to be specific (NNSS, 2019).
-The species was intentionally introduced to the UK in the 1800s, being planted in gardens as an ornamental feature.
-By 1828, the first example of a wild growing Giant Hogweed plant was reported, found in Cambridgeshire (NNSS, 2019).
+The native range of the giant hogweed is Western Greater Caucasus, Southwest Asia (NNSS, 2019).
+The species was intentionally introduced to the UK in the 1800s, first planted in gardens as an ornamental feature.
+By 1828, the first wild growing giant hogweed plant was recorded in Cambridgeshire (NNSS, 2019).
 Since then, it has spread throughout the UK.

-Reproduction: The rapid spread of Giant Hogweed was facilitated the plant’s efficient reproductive process.
+The rapid spread of giant hogweed was facilitated the plant’s efficient reproductive process.
 They can self-fertilise and produce as many as 50,000 seeds each (SISI, n.d.).
-These seeds may be transported by water, explaining the clustering of Giant Hogweed around river mouths.
+These seeds are often transported by water, resulting in clusters of giant hogweed around river mouths.

-Risks: Giant Hogweed poses risks to both humans and plantlife.
-For one thing, the size and density to which groups of the plant grow can smother other species, preventing native species from growing successfully (SISI, n.d.).
-Additionally, the sap of the Giant Hogweed is described as ‘phototoxic’ (Brunning, 2017).
-This means if the sap gets onto human skin and is then exposed to the sun, it will cause burns and blistering - an effect potentially lasting for years (Keating, 2022).
-The toxin is most concentrated in the leaves of the plant (Brunning, 2017), making the removal process especially difficult.
+Giant hogweed poses risks to both humans and plantlife.
+The size and density to which stands of giant hogweed can grow will dominate and shade out native species (SISI, n.d.).
+Additionally the sap of the giant hogweed is ‘phototoxic’, meaning if the sap gets onto human skin and is then exposed to the sun it will cause burns and blistering - an effect potentially lasting for years (Brunning, 2017; Keating, 2022).
+The toxin is most concentrated in the leaves of the plant, making the removal process especially difficult (Brunning, 2017).

-Control Methods: For the last 45 years it has been illegal to promote the growth of Giant Hogweed in the UK (Royal Horticultural Society, n.d.).
-However, for the Giant Hogweed which grows naturally, various measures can be taken to reduce its prevalence.
+For the last 45 years it has been illegal to promote the growth of giant hogweed in the UK (Royal Horticultural Society, n.d.).
+However, for the giant hogweed which has already established, various measures can be taken to reduce its spread.
 Current control techniques include herbicide application, cutting of flowering heads, and digging up from the roots (SISI, n.d.).
-Additionally, recent trials have shown the success of sheep grazing in areas infested with the species – sheep are not affected by the sap toxicity and seem to enjoy grazing on the plant (NatureScot, 2023).
+Additionally, recent trials have shown the success of sheep grazing in infested areas – sheep are not affected by the sap toxicity and seem to enjoy grazing on the plant (NatureScot, 2023).

 Fig. 1: Appleby, 2023 - Multiple Giant Hogweed plants